 If you have any pimms to hand this tastes delicious mixed in with the custard just before you fill the tart.
 Stir it in a little at a time and have a little taste as you go until the flavour is just right.

 Summer Berry and Custard Tarts

-- 8 individual tartlet tins – I use these from Lakeland.
-They’re loose bottomed so the tarts pop out easily and I’ve never had a problem with the pastry sticking.
+- 8 individual tartlet tins - Loose bottomed tins are best so the tarts pop out easily and I've never had a problem with the pastry sticking.

 - A couple of large bowls

 - Weighing scales